cvhooser/learning-rust/ReadMe.md

   - You can do these with the `test` attribute, a few macros, and the `should_panic` attribute.
 - test functions are marked with the `[#test]` attribute
 - `cargo test` runs all tests in our project
-- tests ran fall into: *passed*, *failed*, *ignored*, *measured*, or *filtered*.
+- tests run fall into: *passed*, *failed*, *ignored*, *measured*, or *filtered*.
   - *Measured* tests are for benchmarks that measure performance
 - `Doc-tests` ouput is for the result of documentation tests.
-Rust can compile code examples that appear in out API documentation.
+Rust can compile code examples that appear in API documentation.
 - Each test is run in a new thread and when the main thread sees that a test thread has died, the test is marked as failed.
-- The `assert` marco esnures that some condition evaluates to `true`.
+- The `assert` marco ensures that some condition evaluates to `true`.
 - You can compare to a value with `assert_eq!(v1, v2)` and `assert_ne!(v1, v2)`
 - Instead of *expected* and *actual*, it is *left* and *right* where order doesn't matter.
   - Arguments must implement the `PartialEq` and `Debug` traits.
 This is usually as simple as adding `#[derive(PartialEq, Debug)]` since they are derivable traits.